Codfishz/Diffusion-model-for-data-augmentation/README.md

-# Diffusion-model-for-data-augmentation
+# Diffusion Model for Data Augmentation in Biological Research
-For biological research, sample size imbalance is common due to the nature of the research subjects.
-For example, in the study of the cell cycle phase, the sample size of dividing cells is also much smaller due to the extremely short duration of the mitotic phase compared to the interphase.
-Data augmentation using image generative models is an excellent way to address insufficient sample size and imbalanced distribution.
-In addition to the GAN-like models that have been extensively applied, the diffusion model, as an emerging model, has shown extraordinary performance in the field of image generation.
-This experiment uses the diffusion model as a means of image data enhancement.
-The experimental results expose that the performance of the classifier with data augmentation is significantly improved compared with the original dataset, and the positive predictive value is increased from about 0.7 to more than 0.9.
-The results reveal that the diffusion model has a good application prospect in the area of data enhancement and can effectively solve the problem of insufficient data or unbalanced sample size.
+In biological research, sample size imbalance is a common issue, often caused by the varying characteristics of biological subjects.
+For instance, when studying cell cycle phases, the sample size for dividing cells is often much smaller due to the relatively short duration of the mitotic phase compared to the interphase.

+This repository presents an experiment using diffusion models for image data augmentation to address this imbalance.
+While GAN-based models have been widely used for data augmentation, diffusion models have recently shown exceptional performance in image generation tasks.

+Key Features:
+Diffusion Model for Data Augmentation: The model enhances underrepresented biological images, particularly those of dividing cells.
+Improved Classifier Performance: With the inclusion of augmented data, the classifier's performance improved significantly, increasing the positive predictive value (PPV) from 0.7 to over 0.9.
+Potential Applications: The results suggest that diffusion models are highly effective in addressing sample size imbalance and offer promising applications for data enhancement in various biological studies.
+Results:
+The experimental results demonstrate that data augmentation using the diffusion model leads to a more balanced dataset and improves classification accuracy.
+This technique shows strong potential for improving models that struggle with data scarcity or imbalanced classes.